prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p><code>scrapeProtocols</code> defines the protocols to negotiate during a scrape.
+<p>scrapeProtocols defines the protocols to negotiate during a scrape.
 It tells clients the
 protocols supported by Prometheus in order of preference (from most to least preferred).</p>
 <p>If unset, Prometheus uses its default value.</p>
 <p>It requires Prometheus &gt;= v2.49.0.</p>